 How it all began

-On 10 October 1987, the local council authorised a pilot plan for operations at the Kulturhallen Dampfzentrale and commissioned the architecture firm Haltmeyer + Flückiger with the renovation and repurposing of the protected industrial monument.
-Soon afterward, contemporary culture became a permanent fixture at the Dampfzentrale Bern.
+On 10 October 1987, the local council authorised a pilot plan for operations at the Kulturhallen Dampfzentrale and commissioned the architecture firm Haltmeyer + Flückiger with the renovation and repurposing of the listed industrial monument.
+Soon afterwards contemporary culture became a permanent fixture at Dampfzentrale Bern.

 In September 2005, Roger Merguin and Christian Pauli took over the direction of the Kulturhallen Dampfzentrale.
-The Verein Dampfhalle tasked them with drawing up a new plan for the Dampfzentrale as a centre for contemporary dance and music centre for the subsidy period 2008–2012.
-The Verein Dampfzentrale, previously an association of performing associations, was opened up to the public.
-After intense negotiations between the Dampfzentrale and the city of Bern, the local council declared in the spring of 2007 that it would dramatically increase subsidies for 2008–2012.
-This meant that for the first time in its twenty-year history, the Dampfzentrale now had sufficient funds at its disposal to develop its own programme and enhance its profile.
-Thus the venue became a cultural centre for contemporary dance and music and the previous rental arrangement was now a thing of the past.
+The Verein Dampfhalle tasked them with drawing up a new plan for Dampfzentrale as a centre for contemporary dance and music centre for the subsidy period 2008–2012.
+The Verein Dampfzentrale, previously an association of performing associations, welcomed members of the general public.
+After intense negotiations between Dampfzentrale and the city of Bern, the local council declared in the spring of 2007 that it would dramatically increase subsidies for 2008–2012.
+This meant that for the first time in its twenty-year history, Dampfzentrale now had sufficient funds at its disposal to develop its own programme and enhance its profile.
+Thus, the venue became a cultural centre for contemporary dance and music and the previous rental arrangement was now a thing of the past.

-From October 2012 to March 2016, the centre’s artistic direction and general management was in the hands of the Belgian Georg Weinland.
-Since April 2016, the Dampfzentrale Bern is headed by a team of artistic and managing directors.
+From October 2012 to March 2016, the centre’s artistic direction and general management was in the hands of the Belgian Georg Weinand.
+Since April 2016, Dampfzentrale Bern is headed by a team of artistic and managing directors.